aabbtree77/law2/README.md

 - A small non-marketed web site is almost invisible on the search.
 SEO is rain water.
 You are visible as long as you pay.

-- A page on Instagram will bring higher visibility and will be easier to update.
+- A page on Instagram/Telegram will definitely be easier to create, read, update, delete.

 - i18n is a maintenance burden.
-It looks nice and all, but 18 sections times 9 languages is tedious.
+18 sections times 9 languages is tedious.
 Batch processing with DeepL is very limited.
+ChatGPT?!

 - Modern web pages are full of nonsense: Carousels with videos, "Contact Us" cards, chat assistants, progressive loading, horizontal scrolling, modal windows...
+As if any of this improves search.

 - [List is all you need](https://dynomight.net/lists/).
 Find out how to make them a bit more fancy, that is it.
 Still need to be careful with a background image as it may add a white blink on the first paint while the page loads.

 - Styling is hard as we do not have a fixed screen size and the same DPI.
-Redmi 12C (Android 14) has a browser viewport of 360x698 pixels and size 6.7".
-At the other end we have the UHD 3840×2160 resolution and size 32".
+Redmi 12C (Android 14) has a browser viewport of only 360x698 pixels, size 6.7".
 Landscape vs Portrait...

 - Relying on Chrome, F12, and window resizings may not be enough.
 I had an overlapping text which could only be simulated by changing the desktop resolution to 1280x720 and hitting F11.
 Resizing browser window after F12 would not reveal it.